-The Seattle Art Museum is one of the foremost cultural institutions in the Pacific Northwest.
-A significant increase in the museum’s holdings and a visionary public-private partnership were the catalysts for the construction of a new 16-story building.
-The 450,000 s.f. expansion and renovation project allows SAM to grow incrementally, converting lease space to new exhibition galleries over a period of 20 years.
+The Seattle Art Museum is one of the foremost cultural institutions in the Pacific Northwest, with deep collections Asian, African, and contemporary American art and craft.
+Completed in 2007, the 450,000 s.f. expansion and renovation project—developed through a public/private partnership—completely restored their 1990 building by Robert Venturi, and will allow SAM to grow incrementally, converting upper-floor lease space to new exhibition galleries over a period of 20 years.

 The new, 16-story building sits on First Avenue overlooking Elliott Bay.
 Four exterior “shells” of striated steel and glass wrap the building, each responding to a particular orientation.
 An operable brise-soleil of sliding panels allows lighting conditions to be tuned to the needs of the exhibition.
 At street level, the museum is open and transparent, leading to the Forum, a monumental civic room that serves as exhibition, event space and a gateway to the collections.
 Within, parallel structural planes create rooms of varied proportion and height, providing a spatial palette for the curators and the collection.
 The expansion is an open field for growth, a lens and filter for a shifting series of relationships with art and landscape.